DrakirL/DrakirL.github.io/p10/attributes.md

 #### <br>

 ## Performance
-Be the star in captivating shows and believably act out different roles.
+Be the star in captivating shows and believably act out defined roles.
 + A <br>
 + A <br>
 + A <br>